Adam Gaudry, PhD

 The first is, The Manitoba Treaty, a book-length analysis on nineteenth-century Métis political thought and the Métis-Canada treaty of 1870, currently under contract with the University of Manitoba Press.

-The third explores the process of Indigenization of higher education in Canada, analyzing the successes, failures, and best practices in the Canadian post-secondary system.
+The second explores the process of Indigenization of higher education in Canada, analyzing the successes, failures, and best practices in the Canadian post-secondary system.

 For graduate supervision, Dr. Gaudry is able to supervise students in the following areas: